 What do radiation oncologists do?

 Radiation Oncologists use ionizing radiation for the treatment of cancer as well as a few benign medical conditions.
-The field focuses on prescribing and planning the appropriate treatment, ensuring that the treatment is properly administered each day, managing any complications of treatment, and following the patient after treatment to manage late side effects and monitor the status of disease.
+The field focuses on prescribing and planning the appropriate treatment, ensuring that the treatment is properly administered each day, managing any complications of treatment, working with medical and surgical oncology colleagues in an interdisciplinary setting, and following the patient after treatment to manage late side effects and monitor the status of disease.

 Who do I work with?

-Radiation Oncologists work with a team that also includes physicists, dosimetrists, radiation therapists, and nurses.
+Radiation oncology is by its nature a very team-based and multidisciplined specialty.
+Radiation oncologists work with a team that also includes physicists, dosimetrists, radiation therapists, and nurses.
 In most academic centers, they also work as part of a multidisciplinary team that includes medical oncologists, surgical oncologists, radiologists, and pathologists.
 About 50% of patients are treated with curative intent, while the remainder of cases are treated palliatively, (e.g., for pain relief from bone metastases).
 A small percentage of patients are treated for non-cancerous conditions such as trigeminal neuralgia or keloids.

 What are some other things I should know about the day to day?

-The specialty is highly academic with a focus on physics, radiobiology, molecular biology, and evidence-based medicine.
-Imaging and computer treatment planning are also a major component.
-Radiation oncologists divide their time between seeing patients (inpatients and outpatients), performing procedures (such as radioactive implants), and creating/evaluating treatment plans.
+The specialty is highly academic with a focus on physics, radiobiology, molecular biology, and evidence-based clinical medicine.
+Imaging and computer treatment planning are also major components.
+Radiation oncologists divide their time between seeing patients (inpatients and outpatients), participating in tumor boards and multidisciplinary clinics, going over films with radiologiest, performing procedures (such as radioactive implants), and creating/evaluating treatment plans.
+Physical examinations are also very important in this field (namely the neuro exam, GU/Gyn exams, and lymph node assessments).
 In the academic setting, radiation oncologists often dedicate a significant portion of their time to research (clinical or basic science).